slaclab/surf-tutorial/labs/03-AXI-Lite_crossbar/README.md

 ## Explore Time!

-At this point, we have added all the custom AXI-Lite registers for the example cocoTB testbed python provided in the lab.
-If you have extra time in the lab, please play around with adding/modifying the firmware registers and testing them in the cocoTB software simulator.
+At this point, we have added all the custom AXI-Lite crossbar for the example cocoTB testbed python provided in the lab.
+If you have extra time in the lab, please play around with adding/modifying the crossbar firmware and testing them in the cocoTB software simulator.

 <!--- ########################################################################################### -->